nodejs/TSC/TSC-Charter.md

 If an agenda item cannot reach a consensus a TSC member can call for either a closing vote or a vote to table the issue to the next meeting.
 The call for a vote must be seconded by a majority of the TSC or else the discussion will continue.
-Simple majority wins, with the following exceptions, which will require the affirmative vote of two-thirds of the members of the TSC to pass:
+Simple majority wins with exception given only to removal of a member from the TSC, which shall require a two-thirds majority vote to approve.

-* Adding or removing members of the TSC
-* Changes to the TSC Charter (which also require Board approval)
+Note that, in addition to requiring a simple majority vote of the TSC, all changes to this charter are also subject to approval from the Node.js Foundation board.

 ## Section 9.
 Project Roles